-One of the first decisions you as an entrepreneur will face is the type of business structure (i.e. legal entity) you should choose for your business.
-Your decision can affect how much you pay in taxes, the image and perception of your business among your clients and suppliers, the amount of paperwork your business is required to do, the personal liability you face, your ability to borrow money and expand your business.
+One of the first decisions you need to make as an entrepreneur is to decide the type of business structure (i.e. legal entity) for your business.
+Your decision can affect how much you pay in taxes, the image and perception of your business that you portray to your clients and suppliers, the amount of paperwork your business is required to do, the personal liability you face, and your ability to borrow money and expand your business.

-As a new startup, your choices are a Limited Liability Company (“company” to be short), a Limited Liability Partnership, or a Sole Proprietorship.
-Of these choices, a Limited Liability Company is the most advanced, flexible, and scalable structure in Singapore.
+As a new startup, you may choose between a Limited Liability Company (“company” to be short), a Limited Liability Partnership, or a Sole Proprietorship.
+Of the three choices, a Limited Liability Company is the most advanced, flexible, and scalable structure in Singapore.
 It is also the preferred form of Singapore business entity for serious entrepreneurs.
 Some of the key advantages of this structure include:

 - Limited Liability.
-Such a company is a separate legal entity, which means your personal assets are protected from your business liabilities.
+This company structure is a separate legal entity, which means your personal assets are protected from your business liabilities.

 - Tax Benefits.
 There are significant tax advantages for companies in Singapore.
-For example, your new company will pay no tax on the first S$100,000 taxable income for each of the first three tax filing years and only about 8.5% on the first $300K profits each year.
-You can also claim tax deductions on your R&D expenses.
+For example, your new company will pay no tax on the first S$100,000 taxable income for each of the first three tax filing years and only about 8.5% on the first $300,000 profits each year.
+You can also claim tax deductions on your research and development (R&D) expenses.

 - Professional Image.
 A company conveys a professional image to your potential business partners, employees, and investors and creates a stable and strong base for future investment and growth.

 - Perpetual Existence.
 Since a company is considered a separate legal entity from its owner, it will continue on perpetually, even if the owner passes away thus ensuring continuity of the business.

 There are many other benefits to setting up a limited liability company as your startup structure.
 To find out more about other incorporation options, see the incorporation choices in Singapore guide.